mikolak-net/bomba/README.md

 ).solve                                           //>Set(Set(p1(a), p1(b), p2(a), p2(b)))
 ```

-For more examples, help yourself to the Worksheet `playground.sc` in the `org.schodoLog.playground` package.
+For more examples, help yourself to the Worksheet `playground.sc` in the `org.bomba_lang.playground` package.

 Comments?
 Issues?
 ------------